cockpit-project/cockpit/doc/authentication.md

 Environment Variables
 ---------------------

-The following environment variables are set by cockpit-ws when spawning an auth process:
+The following environment variables are set by cockpit-ws when spawning an auth process for SSH connections:

- * **COCKPIT_REMOTE_PEER** Set to the ip address of the connecting user, if known (otherwise unset).

-The following environment variables are used to set options for SSH connections:

  * **COCKPIT_SSH_CONNECT_TO_UNKNOWN_HOSTS** Set to `1` to  allow connecting to
    hosts that are not present in the current `known_hosts` files.
 If not set,